Prologue – All Things Definitional

 - We don’t guarantee that the gigl Platform will be uninterrupted or error-free.
 Nor do we guarantee that it is free from viruses etc.;

 - The Company simply facilitates contact between Users.
-It therefore doesn’t have any liability for claims which may arises between Users.
+It therefore doesn’t have any liability for claims which may arise between Users.
+Nor does it guarantee the legal status of any User.
+If in doubt Users must expressly agree this themselves.

-- Each User is responsible for determining the Gig Job and choosing a Job-Seeker / Job-Giver.
-The Company does not warrant or guarantee any work performed, Gig Job offered or the skills/ability/supervision etc. of any Job-Seeker or Job-Giver.
+- Each User is responsible for determining the Gig-Job and choosing a Gigler / Employer.
+The Company does not warrant or guarantee any work performed, Gig-Job offered or the skills/ability/supervision etc. of the gigl Platform, any Gigler or Employer.
+Nor does it have any responsibility for any taxes and/or contributions owing or due to the Gigler or the Employer.

-- We have no responsibility or liability for loss, damage, death or personal injury resulting from your use of the gigl Platform or its content, or any Gig Job (whether completed or not).
+- To the extent possible under law, we have no responsibility or liability for fraud, loss, damage, death or personal injury resulting from your use of the gigl Platform or its content, or any Gig-Job (whether completed or not).

-- In the unlikely event that we are liable (despite the best efforts of our legal eagles), we shall only be liable for direct damages (and not consequential, exemplary, loss of profits etc. – even if you tell us in advance) of any claims, be it in contract, tort, strict-liability or otherwise.
-Our pockets aren’t bottomless so the maximum amount we will have to pay any User in aggregate for any claim is limited to the higher of the total you paid or were paid through the gigl Platform in the 30 days immediately before the claim event occurred, or GBP500.
+- In the unlikely event that we are liable, we shall only be liable for direct damages (and not consequential, exemplary, loss of profits etc. – even if you tell us in advance) of any claims, be it in contract, tort, strict-liability or otherwise.
+Our pockets aren’t bottomless so the maximum amount we will have to pay any User in aggregate for any claim is limited to the lowest of the total you paid or were paid through the gigl Platform for that particular Gig-Job, or in the 30 days immediately before the claim event occurred, or GBP500.

 - Users release the Company from any and all claims, expenses, liabilities etc. arising between Users.
-To give an example, a Job-Seeker cannot sue the Company if they think that the Job-Giver should pay them more for the Gig Job.
+To give an example, a Gigler cannot sue the Company if they think that the Employer should pay them more for the Gig-Job.
 That’s a matter for the Users to sort out between themselves under their separate Service Terms in their Service Agreement.

-- Users will indemnify on demand and hold the Company harmless against any Liabilities (and additional costs and losses, such as lawyers’ fees, costs, penalties, interest etc.) arising from the gigl Platform including a User’s ability to use the gigl Platform, suitability for giving or undertaking a Gig Job, a User’s breach of these Terms of Service (or any governing law or regulation), a liability (such as tax or national insurance payments) owing to or claimed by a third Party, or any content a User publishes on the gigl Platform.
+- Users will indemnify on demand and hold the Company harmless against any liabilities (and additional costs and losses, such as lawyers’ fees, costs, penalties, interest etc.) arising from the gigl Platform including a User’s ability to use the gigl Platform, suitability for giving or undertaking a Gig-Job, a User’s breach of these Terms of Service (or any governing law or regulation), a liability (such as tax or national insurance payments) owing to or claimed by a third Party, or any content a User publishes on the gigl Platform.
+Users must have their own comprehensive insurance before partaking in any Gig-Job (a d provide evidence of this to the Company promptly upon written request).

 - If we do require Users to indemnify us we have the right to take control of any action faced by a User.